Current capital control measures in Ukraine

 - obligations are in currency of 1st Group of Classifier of Foreign Currencies or Russian ruble; or

 - obligations are in other currencies but total value of export agreement exceeds USD 500,000 equivalent

-- purchase of currency and foreign currency transfers overseas are made not earlier than on the second working day from application for purchase and subject to the National Bank of Ukraine confirmation
+- purchase of currency and foreign currency transfers overseas are made not earlier than on the second working day from application for purchase

 - temporary ban on payments and purchase of foreign currency if such transaction or purchase requires individual license of the NBU.
 Exceptions are: